2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 2. Ecosystem Alignment Trumps Everything

-Klaviyo's dominance in e-commerce, Brevo's strength in Europe, HubSpot's traction among scaling startups—each platform's success correlates with deep ecosystem integration, not feature comparison charts.
+Klaviyo's dominance in e-commerce, Brevo's strength in Europe, HubSpot's traction among scaling startups, MailerLite's penetration in Central European creator communities—each platform's success correlates with deep ecosystem integration, not feature comparison charts.

 3. Specialization Outperforms Generalization